 When preparing for my South American backpacking trip, I knew I was going to be hiking the Torres del Paine W Trek within the first month.
 It was booked, paid for, and happening for sure.
 I did not really know what to expect except that it was going to be gorgeous, and thought that five days of camping sounded simple enough.
 I packed a pair of running shoes and a couple of pairs of what I considered “hiking clothes” and was on my way.
 I had no idea what I was in for.

 Over the next couple of days, it didn’t get any easier, but I learned to love the challenge and accomplishment.
 Each night coming to camp I felt proud of myself for making it, and that sense of accomplishment kept me going.
 At the end of the five days, my knees were very sore, and I was exhausted, but I was so proud of myself, and I had seen some amazing sights.
 Sightseeing is so much more rewarding when you must hike to get there.

 Hiking didn’t stop when I left Patagonia either; I accomplished many hikes in Brazil, Bolivia, and even the 8-day Huayhuash trek in Peru.

-I discovered a new hobby!
-I know, I know, it doesn’t quite compare to those who “found themselves”, but I discovered my love for hiking.
+I discovered a new passion!
+I know, I know, it doesn’t quite compare to those who “found themselves”, but I unearthed my love for hiking.
 Seems simple, but it has been a great discovery for myself over these last couple of months.

 I never knew when I left for South America that I would be spending so much time hiking, but I never knew I liked it until I got there either.
-Now, being from Canada and all, I feel a bit silly that I never gave hiking a fair shot back at home.
+Being from Canada and all, I feel a bit silly that I never gave hiking a fair shot back at home.
 Now, I will never again plan a trip that doesn’t include some spectacular hikes.
-I think that it is pretty special that a backpacking trip helped me discover this new passion - something I may never have realised had I not started travelling.
+I think that it is pretty special that a backpacking trip helped me discover this new interest--something I may never have realised had I not started travelling.

 Author - Bailey Busslinger